 Discover the story of a Londoner turned luxury lodge owner

 If you are planning a trip to Nicaragua, a stay at Jicaro Island Lodge in Granada is a “must do”.

-Karen Emanuel has been running a successful company in London for the past 25 years.
-Whilst on holiday in Nicaragua in January of 2007 when Karen Emanuel, Jicaro’s owner, was on vacation in Nicaragua.
+The story of Jicaro Island Lodge is the stuff of daydreams.
+It begins back in January of 2007 when Karen Emanuel, Jicaro’s owner, was on vacation in Nicaragua.
 Exploring the colonial city of Granada, Karen walked into a restaurant and saw a notice proclaiming "Island for Sale".
 This rather interested her, partly as a fantasy, partly as she had recognized that Nicaragua was a developing Central American country with a lot to offer.
 A short boat ride later with the owners, followed by a relaxing week at an astounding eco lodge on the Nicaraguan coast, an idea had started developing in her head.
 After arriving back home to the bleak London winter, she got out the back of an envelope and scribbled down a few figures.
 Within a few weeks she had wired a deposit for the Island over to the owners.

 To find out more about the magic behind Jicaro Lodge you can read Karen's blog, written during the building and opening of the ecolodge.